-With the right sustainability policy expertise and skill capacity, Saskatchewan municipalities can be well-positioned to move the province to a more sustainable future
+With the appropriate policy expertise and skills capacity in place, Saskatchewan municipalities are in the ideal position to move the province toward a more sustainable future.

 Project Overview

-Funded by the Government of Canada’s Future Skills Centre, the Governing Sustainable Municipalities (GSM) Project supports Saskatchewan municipalities in advancing their sustainability objectives.
-The GSM project pays specific attention to identifying barriers to change and opportunities for municipalities to move forward, fostering communities of practice, and increasing attention to sustainability efforts in local government.
-This includes consideration of skills training and labour market dimensions of sustainability, attention to issues of equity, diversity, and inclusion, and planning to engage underserved groups.
+Funded by the Government of Canada’s Future Skills Centrethe Governing Sustainable Municipalities (GSM) project identified barriers and opportunities that affect the ability of municipalities to move forward and focused attention on local government sustainability efforts.
+This included the skills training and labour market dimensions of sustainability, attention to issues of equity, diversity and inclusion, and planning to engage underserved groups.

-The GSM project will explore key questions such as,
+The GSM project explored key questions such as:

-- What is the current state of municipal preparedness for sustainability?
-What policy, resources, and governance capacity do municipalities have in place for sustainability?
+1. What was the current state of municipal preparedness for sustainability?
+What policy, resources and governance capacity did municipalities have in place for sustainability?

-- What are the key facilitators of, and barriers to, sustainability in the municipal sector?
-To what extent is progress toward sustainability limited by capacity and skills training gaps?
+2. What were the key facilitators of sustainability in the municipal sector and the main barriers?
+To what extent was progress toward sustainability limited by capacity and skills training gaps?

-- How can municipal sustainability initiatives engage underserved groups, particularly Indigenous peoples, racialized people, LGBTQ2S+ people, and people with disabilities?
-How can we use skills training to engage underserved populations in sustainability?
+3. How could municipal sustainability initiatives engage underserved groups, particularly Indigenous communities, racialized and LGBTQ2S+ individuals, and people with disabilities?
+How could we use skills training to engage underserved populations in sustainability?

-- How can municipalities move forward with skills training and what strategies need to be implemented?
-How can different sectors work together for success?
+4. How could municipalities move forward with skills training and which strategies need to be implemented?
+How could different sectors work together for success?

 --